-CAP-1002 for the treatment of DMD - We are initiating a Phase 3 pivotal study for DMD for which we expect to spend approximately \$8.0 million to \$12.0 million in 2022.
+CAP-1002 for the treatment of DMD - We are currently enrolling our Phase 3 pivotal study for DMD and our ongoing open label extension study of HOPE-2 for which we expect to spend approximately \$9.0 million to \$11.0 million in 2022.
 The expenses for our DMD program will include costs for clinical, regulatory and manufacturing-related expenses, including expenses related to the scale-up for potential commercial scale manufacturing.

 Exosome-Based Therapeutics and Vaccines - Our exosome platform is in early-stage development.
-We expect to spend approximately \$5.0 million to \$7.0 million during 2022 on development expenses related to our exosomes program, which includes personnel, preclinical studies and manufacturing related expenses for these technologies.
+We expect to spend approximately \$5.0 million to \$6.0 million during 2022 on development expenses related to our exosomes program, which includes personnel, preclinical studies and manufacturing related expenses for these technologies.
 Our expenses for this program are primarily focused on the expansion of our engineered exosomes platform.